Program Fee Policies

 What about Futsal?

 Futsal Session 3 is included in the U14 & U16 player programs.

 We sponsor teams for all ages for Sessions 1 & 2, and for U10, U12 & U19 ages in Session 3 depending on interest, at a cost of $85/player.

 How do I register a player with AUSC?

-You can register through our website at: Player Profile & Registration.
+You can register through our website on each individual Program page.